SLiGerr/MiniKeyboard/readme.md

 # Mini Keyboard Configurator

+## Fork Info:
+I have changed F1-12 keys for F13-F24 for some additional free keys to bind stuff to

+---

 Decompiled and reassembled configuration tool for those cheap Amazon/AliExpress/Wish/Temu macro pads, so that you don't have to take a gamble with dodgy GDrive links to an unknown exe.

 Sold as any combination of these wonderful(ly misleading) product tags: